libellux/Libellux-Up-and-Running/docs/openvas/README.md

 <img class="zoom-custom-imgs" :src="('/img/openvas/gsa_credentials.png')" alt="GSA credentials">

+Next click the starred document in the top left corner to create our new credentials.
+Give the credentials a desciptive name with an optional comment.
+In the dropdown menu *Type* select *Username + SSH key* and disallow insecure use and auto-generation.
+Add the username of the target host user followed by the password and upload the private key (e.g. id_rsa).
+Click save.

 <img class="zoom-custom-imgs" :src="('/img/openvas/gsa_newcredentials.png')" alt="GSA new credentials">

+Go to the *Targets* section and either edit or [unauthenticated scan](#unauthenticated-scan) or create a new target.
+Set the host IP address and in the dropdown menu, under the *Credentials for authentication checks*, select our newly created SSH credential.

 <img class="zoom-custom-imgs" :src="('/img/openvas/gsa_auth_target.png')" alt="GSA auth target">

+Finally create a new task and select the target that we attached our credentials to and leave the default settings.

 <img class="zoom-custom-imgs" :src="('/img/openvas/gsa_auth_task.png')" alt="GSA auth task">